Your Phenotype Results

 You don’t rely on extremes — instead, you operate within a balanced range.

-Steady Sustainer
+Steady Sustainer (SS)

 You operate with consistency, stability, and low variability.

-Your energy tends to remain steady rather than extreme, and you rely more on habits than bursts of motivation.
+and you rely more on habits than bursts of motivation.

-This creates strong foundations and long-term stability.
+This creates strong foundations and sustainable growth over time.

 👉 See what this work supports →